Electronic Pre-Bill Approval is an add-on feature

-Electronic Pre-Bill Approval is an add-in to the base version of Centerbase if you do not have Electronic Pre-Bill Approval active on your site and would like it then please contact your sales rep to start the process to activate this on your site.
+Electronic Pre-Bill Approval is an add-on to the base version of Centerbase.
+If you do not have Electronic Pre-Bill Approval active on your site and you are interested in taking advantage of this functionality, please contact your sales rep to start the process.

-Electronic Pre-Bill Approval allows your firm to handle your entire pre-bill review process within Centerbase.
-Once the pre-bill are generated the reviewers will have access to the pre-bill on the Pre-Bill Approval page where they can view, edit, and approve the pre-bill.
-Any edits that they make will be tracked and you will be able to view the bill with the markups or as it will look with all of the changes made.
-Once a user approves the pre-bill it is sent to the next person to review and approve based on a workflow.
-The workflow is very customizable, part of the process of activating Electronic Pre-Bill Approval is a meeting to discuss how the workflow for your firm needs to be built and how it will interface with your existing system.
+Electronic Pre-Bill Approval allows your firm to handle your entire pre-bill review process from within Centerbase.
+Once the pre-bills are generated, the reviewers will have access to the pre-bill on the Pre-Bill Approval page where they can view, edit, and approve the pre-bill.
+Any edits they make will be tracked – allowing you to view the updated bill with markups included, when needed.
+Once a user approves the pre-bill, it is sent to the next person to review and approve based on a customized workflow.
+During the setup process, Centerbase will meet with your team to discuss how the workflow needs to be configured for your firm, and how it will interface with your existing pre-bill process.

-To help your billing department the pre-bills tab will be split into two tabs, Approved and Pending Approval.
+To assist your billing department, pre-bills are divided into two tabs: Approved and Pending Approval.
 This is a simple way to see which bills have been 'final approved' and which bills are still making their way through the review process.

-Let's walk through an example with a basic workflow of Associate to Responsible Attorney to Billing person for final approval.
+Let's walk through an example with a basic workflow moving from Associate to Responsible Attorney to Billing for final approval.

-The process starts when your billing person generates the bills for this cycle.
-As soon as the bill has been generated the associate will be able to view and edit the pre-bill.
-Even though they can edit the pre-bill the associate will only be able to edit time entries that they have permission to edit normally.
-So as the pre-bill moved around there are still limits on who can edit what.
+The process starts when your billing department generates pre-bills for a certain cycle.
+Once the pre-bill has been generated, the associate will be able to view and edit the pre-bill.
+Even though they can edit the pre-bill, the associate will only be able to edit time entries that they already have permission to edit.
+The approval process is fully permission based – allowing the firm to set limitations on what individual users can view and edit.

-The associate can navigate to the Pre-Bill Approval page and press "Edit" to start making changes to the description and billable hours.
-There is a system setting to allow users to edit the amount of a time entry too.
-If the amount is edited then the billable hours will be adjusted to keep 'Rate X Time = Amount' true.
+The associate will then navigate to the Pre-Bill Approval page and click "Edit" to start making changes to the description, billable hours, rate, and amount.
+If the amount is edited, the billable hours will be adjusted to keep 'Rate x Time = Amount' true.

-The associate notices that there is a missing time entry and so add the time entry, using the plus button.
-As soon as the new entry is added the associate sees that the number on the "Unapproved Entries" tab has gone up.
-They move to that tab, select the entry and press "Approve and Place ton Bill" this adds the new time entry to the bill.
+The associate notices that there is a missing time entry on the pre-bill.
+To add a billing entry, the associate will click the plus sign in the upper right corner and select "Billing Entry".
+Once the new entry is saved, the associate sees that the number on the "Unapproved Entries" tab has increased.
+The user will navigate to that tab, check the box for the appropriate entry, and click "Approve for Bill".
+This action will add the new time entry to the pre-bill.

-The associate now approved the pre-bill.
-Their page moves to the new bill in their queue and the pre-bill they just approved moves to the responsible attorney's queue.
+To complete their portion of the pre-bill approval process, the associate navigates back to the pre-bill tab and clicks the green "Approval" button.
+Their page then moves to the next bill in their queue, and the pre-bill they just approved moves to the responsible attorney's queue.

-The responsible attorney knows that billing will have a question on why the entries were marked non-billable and held so they add a note and give a short explanation before approving the pre-bill.
-The note automatically adds the date and user name to help identity who made the note.
+The responsible attorney anticipates that billing will want further detail on why the entries were marked non-billable and held, so they add a note and give a short explanation before approving the pre-bill.
+The note automatically adds the date and username to help identify who made the note.

-The pre-bill is now in the billing person's queue.
-They review the bill, notice the addition, non-billable, and held entries. they see that the notes button is yellow which means that there is a note attached to the pre-bill, they press the button to check the notes.
-They are satisfied with the explanation and go to approve the bill, but their approval button has a form attached to it so when they press to approve the form dialog pops up.
-The firm wants to track who is forgetting to add time until the pre-bill process so the form has a note field to record that the Associate added new time to the pre-bill.
-The billing person presses 'Save' and the pre-bill is approved.
-This is the last approval step so the pre-bill is now "final approved" and will move from the pending approval tab to the approved tab on the pre-bills page.
+The pre-bill is now in the billing team's queue.
+They review the pre-bill and can see the addition, non-billable, and held entries.
+They see that the "Notes" button is yellow, indicating that there is a note attached to the pre-bill.
+They press the button to check the notes and are satisfied with the explanation.
+The billing person can then 'final approve' the pre-bill which will move the pre-bill from the pending approval tab to the approved tab on the pre-bills page.

 This is the primary tab where you can view and edit the web copy of the prebill.

-- Select a pre-bill dropdown: A dropdown list of all of the pre-bills that were in your queue when you opened the pre-bill approval page.
+- Select a pre-bill dropdown: A drop down list of all the pre-bills that were in your queue when you opened the pre-bill approval page.
 You can use the search bar to look for a specific bill number.

-- Pre-bill (x/y) and left/right buttons: the numbers in the parentheses tell you how many pre-bill is in our queue, y, and which pre-bill you are viewing, x.
+- Pre-bill (x/y) and left/right buttons: The numbers in the parentheses tell you how many pre-bills are in your queue, y, and which pre-bill you are viewing, x.

-- Show Markup? toggle: When turned on the pre-bill tab will show text that was deleted with a strikethrough and text that was added in the color of the user that added it.
-When turned off the pre-bill tab will show the bill as it is currently.
+- Show Markup? toggle: When toggled on, the pre-bill tab will show text that was deleted with a strikethrough and text that was added in the color of the user that approved those changes.
+Additionally, if multiple users have approved changes, there will be a key under this noting the user, their color, and the time and date they made the changes.
+If changes have not already been approved, then the changed text will show in your color.
+When toggled off the pre-bill tab will show the bill in its current state.

-- Print Button: Opens the chrome print screen.
+- Print button: Opens the browser print screen.
 This will print what you are seeing in the pre-bill tab.
-So if markups are turned on then the printed document will include the markups.
+Please note, if markups are turned on, then the printed document will include the markups.

-- Notes Button (Pre-bill tab only): Clicking on this will open the bill's notes on the pre-bill tab.
-It will be a yellow box bellow the approval button that you can leave notes for people reviewing the bill after you.
-The notes are automatically stamped with the date and user. if there is already a note on the bill then the button will bill yellow.
+- Notes button (pre-bill tab only): Opens the bill's notes on the pre-bill tab.
+A yellow notepad will open on your screen and it allows you to leave a note for others that may review the bill after you.
+The notes are automatically stamped with the date and user.
+If there is already a note tied to the bill, the "Notes" button will appear yellow.

-- User Dropdown: You will on see this if you have the user permission "View/Approve Pre-Bills for All Users".
-This dropdown allows you to view the queue of another user, you can use the page like normal while impersonating the other user.
-If you approve a pre-bill it will be moved along in the workflow as if the selected user had approved it, but the approval timestamp will be for the logged in user and not the selected user
+- User Dropdown: Viewable only to those with the user permission "View/Approve Pre-Bills for All Users".
+This dropdown allows you to view the queue of another user.
+If you approve a pre-bill under a different user, it will continue along in the workflow as if the selected user had approved it.
+However, the approval timestamp will show the name of the user logged in and not the selected user from the dropdown.

-- Pre-Bills tab: The main tab on the page that allows you to view the web copy of the pre-bill and make edits on the bill.
+- Pre-bill tab: The main tab on the page that allows you to view the web copy of the pre-bill and make edits on the bill.

-- Line Items tab: This tab shows you all of the billing entries on this pre-bill.
-There is more detailed information on this below.
+- Line Items tab: This tab shows you all the billing entries on this pre-bill.
+Additional detail is included below.

-- Held Entries tab: This tab shows you all of the billing entries that have been held on this matter.
-There is more detailed information on this below.
+- Held Entries tab: This tab shows you all the billing entries that have been held on this matter.
+Additional detail is included below.

-- Unapproved Entries tab: This tab shows you all of the billing entries on this matter that have not been approved.
-There is more detailed information on this below.
+- Unapproved Entries tab: This tab shows you all the billing entries on this matter that have not been approved.
+Additional detail is included below.

-- Approval Log: This area will only populate with data after the first person approved the pre-bill. it will have a username, timestamp, and color of the people who have previously approved this pre-bill.
+- Approval log: This area will only populate with data after the first person approves the pre-bill.
+The log will show a username, timestamp, and color for the user(s) who have previously approved this pre-bill.

-- Approval Button: the name on this button is set by the workflow and each approval step can have its own name. regardless of what it is called, it does the same thing which is to approve the pre-bill and send it to the next person in the workflow.
-It is possible to add a form to the workflow that will cause a dialog to open when you press "Approve" that will allow the approver to enter additional information to be saved to the bill.
+- Approval button: The display name on this button is set by the workflow and each approval step can configure the display name.
+By clicking the Approval button, the pre-bill is approved and sent to the next person in the workflow.
+If applicable, an additional step can be added to the workflow that will initiate a dialog box to open when you press "Approve" – this will allow the approver to enter additional information to be saved to the bill.

 In the edit view, you can make changes directly in the cells outlined in red.
 While every row has the same fields marked as editable attempting to edit a billing entry that you do not have permission to edit will give you an error.
-Description and Billable hours are the two basic fields that can be edited.
-The user in the example above also has the permission "Edit Rates on Pre-bills" which is why Rate is editable.
-The example site has the setting "Enable Users to Edit Line Item Totals" turned on which is why the amount is editable.
-If you edit the amount then the billable hours will be modified to equal Amount divided by Rate. after you make a change to billable hours, rate, or amount there will be a short loading time as the pre-bill recalculates the totals for the bill.
+Description and Billable Hours are the two basic fields that can be edited.
+The user in the example above also has the permission "Edit Rates on Pre-bills", which is why the Rate is also editable.
+The example screenshot has the setting "Enable Users to Edit Line Item Totals" turned on which is why the Amount is also editable.
+If you edit the amount, then the Billable Hours will be modified to equal Amount divided by Rate.
+After you make a change to billable hours, rate, or amount there will be a short loading time as the pre-bill recalculates the totals for the bill.

 After you have made edits to the pre-bill the markup view will show you that was changed.
 In the case above everything that is purple was changed by the user.